FIFTH LECTURE

 Bradbury's stories from the very beginning were powerful and poignant and remain so to this very day.
 In fact, of the 300 or so stories Bradbury has written, few were originally published in science fiction magazines.
 Bradbury was one of the first SF writers to crack the "slicks" and reach a wider audience.
 He was a favorite of magazines such as Collier's, Saturday Evening Post, and later on, Playboy.
 His stories have been transcribed into episodes of many early television series, notably The Twilight Zone and Alfred Hitchcock Presents, not to mention the movies made from his books: Fahrenheit 451, The Martian Chronicles, Something Wicked This Way Comes, and The Illustrated Man.

 At this time in the early 1960s science fiction was beginning to prosper, mostly because publishers began to see science fiction as a viable publishing endeavor and publishing houses which previously did not have a science fiction line began creating them.
 Or put differently: there was a lot of money out there to be made because there was a hungry audience ready to read just about anything that looked good.
-Thus, by the 1970s, science fiction books would begin to appear on The New York Times Bestseller's List (something quite common these days).
+Thus, by the 1970s, science fiction books would begin to appear on The New York Times Bestseller's List.

 More writers than ever were entering the field, and few, if any, were strictly in the Campellian camp.
 Moreover, fantasy began its rise at this time, simply because the market had opened up once the reading public discovered the novels of J. R. R. Tolkein.
 This leads us to a very important (though often ignored) publishing phenomenon that came about in the early Sixties.
 This was the rediscovery---and in many cases, the rehabilitation---of the great pulp heroes of the 1930s.
 And we start with Edgar Rice Burroughs.